June 9, 2016

 Attendees also can take part in a variety of special activities, among them group tours of local sites and attractions.

 RV owners are invited to take part in all of the activities and also to bring their RV and stay with the rest of the group at the Eastern States Exposition, home of the Big E. Details and pricing are available here.
 For those who want to view only the motorhome exhibition, admission costs $10 per day; children 12 and under are admitted free with an accompanying adult, as are those with an active military ID.

 The association welcomes all motorhome owners as members.
 Dues are $50 for the first year and $40 per year thereafter.
 Those who do not yet own a motorhome but are interested in learning more may sign up for a subscription to Family Motor Coaching magazine for $30 per year (includes both print and digital editions).

-About Family Motor Coach Associaton (FMCA)
+Family Motor Coach Association

-Family Motor Coach Association is an international organization for families who own and enjoy the use of self-contained, motorized recreation vehicles known as motorhomes.
-The association maintains its national headquarters in Cincinnati, Ohio, and currently has nearly 75,000 active member families.
-FMCA offers its members a number of benefits, including a subscription to its monthly magazine, Family Motor Coaching; a medical emergency and travel assistance program valued at $105 per family; group rates on a roadside assistance program and on motorhome and auto insurance; discounted rates for RV tours and caravans; and a tire purchasing program.
+Family Motor Coach Association (FMCA) is an international organization for families who own and enjoy the use of self-contained, motorized recreation vehicles known as motorhomes.
+The association maintains its national headquarters in Cincinnati, Ohio, and currently has nearly 70,000 active member families.
+FMCA offers its members a number of benefits, including a subscription to its monthly magazine, Family Motor Coaching; a medical evacuation and travel assistance program valued at $105 per family; group rates on a roadside assistance program and on motorhome and auto insurance; discounted rates for RV tours and caravans; and a tire purchasing program.
 Perhaps the most important benefit of FMCA membership is the camaraderie and friendships that develop among people enjoying the common interest of motorhome travel and recreation.
 The organization can be reached at (513) 474-3622 or (800) 543-3622 and on the Web at FMCA.com.